 A Blackout Kit loosely defined is a collection of items to help you through an emergency situation in the home.
 They are commonly referred to as Blackout Kits because you are most likely to need one, well, in a blackout.

-What Blackout Kits allow you to do is keep a small cache of helpful items in a strategic location that can be quickly and easily gotten to.
+What Blackout Kits allow you to do is keep a small cache of helpful items in a strategic location that can be quickly and easily accessed in an emergency.

 Why Do You Need One

 Power goes out in the middle of the night, reach in, grab a light, and keep from knocking yourself out by walking into walls while you try to figure out what has happened to the power.
 Random fire in the middle of the night, reach in, grab an extinguisher, and either put it out or fight your way out of the fire with it.